Enhanced cooperation: Applicable law to divorce (Rome III)

 With the rise in cross border divorce in the EU, common rules were put forward to settle the issue of under which law trans-national couples can divorce in the EU.
-However, Sweden blocked the new rules, fearing the loss of its liberal divorce law (divorce law differs strongly, with Nordic liberalism with relatively "easy" procedures, being in contrast to more conservative countries such as Malta which has only recently permitted it).
-To allow those willing states to proceed without Sweden, in July 2008 nine countries put forward a proposal to use enhanced cooperation: Austria, France, Greece, Hungary, Italy, Luxembourg, Romania, Slovenia and Spain.
+In July 2008 nine member states put forward a proposal to use enhanced cooperation: Austria, France, Greece, Hungary, Italy, Luxembourg, Romania, Slovenia and Spain.
 Belgium, Germany, Lithuania and Portugal were considering joining them.

 At a meeting of the justice ministers on 25 July 2008, the nine states decided to formally seek the measure of enhanced cooperation; eight states (the nine states above minus France) formally requested it from the European Commission on 28 July 2008.
 On 24 March 2010, when the law was formally proposed by the commission, Bulgaria was the tenth state to join the aforementioned eight and France.
 Belgium, Germany and Latvia formally joined them on 28 May 2010, while Greece withdrew.

 MEPs backed the proposal in June 2010 with fourteen states willing to adopt the proposed cooperation: Austria, Belgium, Bulgaria, France, Germany, Hungary, Italy, Latvia, Luxembourg, Malta, Portugal, Romania, Slovenia and Spain.
 These states were then authorised by the council to proceed with enhanced cooperation on 12 July 2010.
 Following the adoption of Council Regulation (EU) No 1259/2010 on 20 December 2010, also known as the Rome III Regulation, came into force in the 14 participating states on 21 June 2012.
 Other EU Member state are permitted to sign up to the pact at a later date.
 Lithuania became the first state to join the agreement when they were approved by the commission on 21 November 2012.
 The provisions of the agreement applied to Lithuania as of 22 May 2014.
-Greece's participation was approved by the commission on 27 January 2014, making them the 16th country to join the regulation, which applied to it as of 29 July 2015.
-Estonia's participation was approved by the Commission in August 2016, and the regulation applied to the country as of 11 February 2018.
+Greece's participation was approved by the commission on 27 January 2014, making them the 16th member state to join the regulation, which applied to it as of 29 July 2015.
+Estonia's participation was approved by the Commission in August 2016, and the regulation applied to the member state as of 11 February 2018.